 The ultimate aim of Physical Education is to develop mentally and physically fit students to develop students' capacity to enhance personal health and wellbeing, acquire health-enhancing lifetime behaviors and to enjoy an active lifestyle, maximize movement potential and advocate lifelong physical activity.
 The Physical Education also embraces the ultimate aim of Standards Based Curriculum and aims to prepare students for higher education, career and citizenship.

-The aims and goals of Physical Education are integrated to articulate the evidence outcomes that will be achieved by the students in the medium and long term.
-While studying the subject, the Physical education aims to increase the full potential of their ability to deal with their mental, emotional and physical well-being for healthy living, an enjoyable life and for longevity.
+the full potential of their ability to deal with their mental, emotional and physical well-being for healthy living, an enjoyable life and for longevity.

 Aim: